L1UpgradeJets/L1UpgradeJetAlgorithm/README.md

     - Run the config file <i>ProduceJetCollections.py</i> in the <i>AnalyseUpgradeJets</i> directory:
     <code>    cmsRun ProduceJetCollections.py </code>
     - This will by default produce a ROOT file <i>JetCollections.root</i> which contains a large amount of information from: caloTowers and trigger towers to offline and online jet collections and energy sums.

+To analyse the output:

+  - The output of <i>ProduceJetCollections.py</i> can be analysed by running <i>AnalyseJets.py</i>:
+  <code>   cmsRun AnalyseJets.py </code>
+  - The input ROOT file given to AnalyseJets.py should be modified to correspond to your file, i.e. edit: process.source = cms.Source("PoolSource", fileNames = cms.untracked.vstring( 'file:/home/hep/mb1512/JetAnalyser/CMSSW_6_2_2/src/JetCollections.root'),